 The best option is to order it online such as Amazon.
 You can get large varieties and different colors and shapes of heirloom seeds that you can plant at home.
 Most of the seed packages also come with growing instructions.

-Here are few Heirloom Tomato seeds that you can buy.
+Here are a few Heirloom Tomato seeds that you can buy.

 Heirloom Tomato Recipe—Fresh Soup

 I love making my soup from container-grown tomatoes.
-These are highly nutritious, and if you like, you can freeze it to enjoy it a year long.
-It’s straightforward to make and takes less than half-an-hour to prepare.
+These are highly nutritious, and if you like, you can freeze it to enjoy an year long.
+It’s straightforward to make and takes less than half an hour to prepare.

 Here are the ingredients you need to make an Heirloom Tomato Soup: